Ep. 30: Nobel Conversation Featuring Dr. Harold Varmus

 In this episode we welcome Nobel Prize winning scientist, Dr. Harold Varmus.
 We talk with Dr. Varmus about a range of topics in the realm of biomedical research as a career and the state of NIH funding.

-Myelin’s Role in Motor Learning – According to this article, the production of new myelin in the brain, which is a function of non-neuronal glial cells, may be necessary for motor learning.
+Motor Skill Learning Requires Active Central Myelination – The production of new myelin in the brain, which is a function of non-neuronal glial cells, may be necessary for motor learning.

-Lots o’ Water!
-117 Million Lakes Dot Earth, Most Accurate Survey Finds – This article shows that researchers are able to accurately count the lakes on earth with high resolution data from satellites.
+A Global Inventory of Lakes Based on High-resolution Satellite Imagery – Researchers were able to accurately count the lakes on earth with high resolution data from satellites.

-Left–Right Dissociation Of Hippocampal Memory Processes In Mice – This article shows that hippocampal long-term memory processing is lateralized in mice after investigating the implications of left-right difference in hippocampal function.
+Left–Right Dissociation of Hippocampal Memory Processes in Mice – This article shows that hippocampal long-term memory processing is lateralized in mice after investigating the implications of left-right difference in hippocampal function.

-Histone H2A.Z Subunit Exchange Controls Consolidation Of Recent And Remote Memory – According to this article, histone variant exchange can be a novel mechanism contributing to the molecular basis of cognitive function and implicate H2A.Z as a potential therapeutic target for memory disorders.
+Histone H2A.Z Subunit Exchange Controls Consolidation of Recent and Remote Memory – According to this article, histone variant exchange can be a novel mechanism contributing to the molecular basis of cognitive function and implicate H2A.Z as a potential therapeutic target for memory disorders.